-Analyze market sentiment directly in the MT4 terminal with the advanced OrderBook indicator.
+Analyze the market sentiment directly in the MT4 terminal with the advanced OrderBook indicator.

 The indicator will allow you to: